 Business Fondue rounds up which large firms announced about their relocation or increased their presence in other European countries in connection with Brexit and where did they go.

 Panasonic: to the Netherlands

 Japanese electronics firm Panasonic moved its European headquarters from Bracknell (UK) to Amsterdam in October 2018.
 The company was seeking to avoid potential fiscal obstacles after Britain leaves the EU.

-Sonny: to the Netherlands
+Sony: to the Netherlands

-Another Japanese electronics giant, Sonny, is also shifting its European headquarters to the Netherlands as a result of Brexit.
+Another Japanese electronics giant, Sony, is also shifting its European headquarters to the Netherlands as a result of Brexit.
 The move will allow Sony to avoid customs issues after the UK leaves the bloc, said the company in a statement.

 Barclay’s: to Ireland

 Financial services company Barclay’s is transferring €191 billion ($217 billion) worth of assets from the UK to the Dublin-based branch.

 Barclay’s also shifted the ownership of all of its European branches to Dublin and doubled the number of staff in its new base.

 Japanese car manufacturer, Nissan, announced it would stop making the X-Trail SUV at its plant in the UK and will start manufacturing this model back in Japan.
 The experts believe two factors had the impact on this decision: the falling demand for diesel cars in Europe and Brexit.
 The company revealed that although “the decision was taken for business reasons, the continued uncertainty around the U.K.’s future relationship with the EU was not helping to plan a future”.